 There are a few ways to tell either Wayland or Xorg is running, while this single command may be the simplest.

-Open terminal from your system application launcher.
+Open terminal from your system application launcher, and run command to tell Wayland or Xorg:

-Switch Back to Xorg in Ubuntu from login screen:
+Option 1: Switch Back to Xorg in Ubuntu from login screen:

 Xorg session is still available.
 You can simply log-out the current session, choose your user in login screen, then click the bottom-right gear button and select “Ubuntu on Xorg” from pop-up menu.